How To Use DuckDuckGo Bangs in Chrome

 Closing Thoughts

-Over the years, the quality of the top search results from Google has deteriorated:
+Over the years, I feel like the quality of the top search results from Google has deteriorated:

 • SEO (page ranking) has become increasingly gamified.
 It probably killed all kinds of real reviews.
-That’s why people have been gradually appending site:reddit.com to their Google searches because Reddit (and HN) is one of the few places online you can read actual human thoughts.
+That’s why people have been increasingly appending "reddit" to their Google searches because Reddit (and HN) is one of the few places online where you can read actual human thoughts

 I know I am not the only one that feels this way.
 A “normal” Google search now does not yield satisfactory results anymore.